 Treatment of invasive skin cancers usually involves surgical resection.
 Because of the loss of skin and soft tissue with the surgical resection, sometimes soft tissue coverage (plastic surgery) procedures are also needed, which can include:

 - Biological therapy

 The exact cause of skin cancer isn’t clear, but exposure to ultraviolet (UV) radiation from sunlight or tanning lamps and beds increases the risk of developing melanoma.
 Limiting your exposure to UV radiation can help to reduce your risk of melanoma.

 If caught at an early stage and properly treated, the prognosis of even the most aggressive skin cancers can be good.
 Delayed diagnosis or inadequate resections could result in problems.

 Your chances of preventing skin cancer from developing increase if you follow these precautions:

 - Wear sunscreen year-round

 The best prevention is to know your skin.
 Examine your skin regularly and look for changes to existing moles, bumps, birthmarks, and freckles and check for any new or unusual growths. cancer.gov explains how to prevent skin cancer.

 Contact the Orthopedic Oncology Specialist

 If you have noticed any suspicious growths or mole changes, Dr. Daniel Allison is a renowned orthopedic oncologist with broad experience diagnosing and treating extremity cancers.
 He is the ideal physician for the treatment of potentially dangerous tumors and metastatic bone disease.
-Call today to schedule an appointment at (310) 730-8008.Contact A Skin Cancer Expert Today!
+Call today to schedule an appointment at our Los Angeles office at (310) 730-8008.Contact A Skin Cancer Expert Today!